Healthy Teeth And Gums Mean A Healthy Cardiovascular System

 Cardiovascular Disease

 Conditions that affect your heart and blood vessels are known as cardiovascular diseases.
 You may physically experience the disorder or not at all.
-The reasons vary from person to person and include genetics, medications, unhealthy lifestyle, and oral issues.
+The reasons might be different for each individual and includes genetics, medications, unhealthy lifestyle, and oral issues.

-There are many various types of cardiovascular diseases, such as Arrhythmia, valve disease, coronary artery disease, heart failure, Aortic disease, and DVT.
+There are also several types of cardiovascular diseases.
+Just to name a few, we could say arrhythmia, valve disease, coronary artery disease, heart failure, Aortic disease, and DVT.

 Teeth and Cardiovascular Disease